aspose-diagram/Aspose.Diagram-Documentation/italian/pythonnet/getting-started/_index.it.md

 weight: 4
 url: /it/python-net/getting-started/
 keywords: python, visio, instal
-description: Configurazione Aspose.Diagram per Python tramite .NET e linee guida per l'installazione.
+description: Setup Aspose.Diagram for Python via .NET and installation guidelines.
 ---
 ## **Requisiti di sistema**
- Aspose.Diagram per Python tramite .NET è indipendente dalla piattaforma API e può essere utilizzato su qualsiasi piattaforma (Windows e Linux) dove[Python](https://www.python.org/downloads/) è installato.
+Aspose.Diagram for Python via .NET is platform-independent API and can be used on any platform (Windows and Linux) where [Python](https://www.python.org/downloads/) è installato.

 ## **Python Versione**
 - Python 3.6 o superiore

 ## **Installazione**
 ### **Windows:**
- Puoi facilmente utilizzare Aspose.Diagram per Python tramite .NET da[pypi](https://pypi.org/project/aspose-diagram-python/) con il seguente comando.
+You can easily use Aspose.Diagram for Python via .NET from [pypi](https://pypi.org/project/aspose-diagram-python/) con il seguente comando.
 {{< highlight "NET" >}}

  $ pip install aspose-diagram-python